EVPN Is More than VPLS on Steroids

 EVPN has built-in support for edge multihoming based on Ethernet Segment Identifiers (ESI).
 Preventing layer-2 forwarding loops is still tricky, but at least it’s a contained problem solved within the standard, not a heap of kludges.

 Edge load balancing.
-EVPN standard describes how you can use ESI to enable load balancing across EVPN backbone toward a device that’s connected to two PE-routers (MLAG).
-Using that functionality, some vendors (starting with Juniper) managed to eliminate the need for MLAG clusters at the network edge – a significant reduction in complexity (note: not everyone agrees with me).
+The EVPN standard describes how you can use ESI to enable load balancing across the EVPN backbone toward a device connected to two PE routers (MLAG).
+Using that functionality, some vendors (starting with Juniper) claim they eliminated the need for MLAG clusters at the network edge, further claiming a significant reduction in complexity (more details).

 Want to Know More?